EPPIcenter/mad4hatter/README.md

 ```

 The masking is accomplished using [Tandem Repeat Finder](https://github.com/Benson-Genomics-Lab/TRF#trf-definitions).
 Please refer to their documentation for additional information.

+By default the pipeline will use the `panel.config` to find the paths to the reference sequences for each of the pools.
+This can be overriden by setting either the `refseq_fasta` **or** `genome` parameter as detailed below.

 Below are parameters that you can set to control the postprocessing module.